-Ronald N. Ficarrotta Name of Official Typed, Printed or Stamped
+Ronald N. Ficarrotta

+Name of Official Typed, Printed or Stamped

-Chief Judge of the Thirteenth Judicial Circuit Title
+Chief Judge of the Thirteenth Judicial Circuit

-TH OF GENERAL MASTER
+OATH OF MICHELLE RENEE BLUME - GENERAL MAGISTRATE

-STATE OF PLORIDA - COUPERS Jand I do solemnly swear for affirm)!

-will support, protect and defend the Constitution and Government of the United States and of the State of Florida. a da si k⇒, s¢ a e a tradition of the state of the state of the state where I am duly qualified to hold office under the Constitution of the state.
+That I will support, protect, and defend the Constitution and Government of the United States and of the State of Florida;

+That I am duly qualified to hold office under the Constitution of the state; and

-I will well and faithfully perform the duties of General Master on which I am now about io cnter.
+That I will well and faithfully perform the duties of General Magistrate on which I am now about to enter.

-Type of Identification

-ST
+Michelle Gue

-The foregoing instrument was sworn and subscribed to me this 1 day of January.

-who is personally known to me or who has produced 2002, by Joan Montagno as identification and who did take an oath.
+The foregoing instrument was sworn to and subscribed before me on December 19, 2023, by Michelle Renee Blume who is personally known to me and who did take an oath.

-al of Official Ad

-Manuel Nenender, Jr. Name of Official Typed, Printed or Stamped chi.
+Christopher C. Sabella Name of Official Typed, Printed or Stamped